marklogic-community/semantic-news-search/README.md

 ====================

-This sample application illustrates some uses of MarkLogic 7's new semantic search capabilities.
+This sample application illustrates some uses of MarkLogic 7's new semantic search capabilities, including support for the SPARQL RDF query language.

 For installation instructions, see "Installation steps" at the end of this document.

 Project overview